Cupra Formentor: Facelift

 At an event held in Spain on 7 June 2022, Cupra briefly showcased the facelift for the Formentor.
 It was officially revealed in April 2024.
 Changes includes a restyled front fascia with new LED headlight signature using three triangular elements, the rear fascia is also restyled with new full-width LED taillights using triangular elements, illuminated Cupra logo and updated bumper design, and alloy wheel designs.
 Inside, there is a larger touchscreen infotainment system at 12.9-inch with new software, the slider controls placed below the touchscreen used to control the air-con and audio volume became illuminated, and a new sound system by Sennheiser replacing Beats.

+Other changes include for the Plug In version a larger battery with nearly 20kWh of useable storage and an increase of the maximum available power for the PHEV from 245 to 272 PS.